-Ten chalet villages make up the holiday region of Gstaad.
+Ten chalet villages make up the Destination Gstaad.
 Visitors will find an unparalleled range of leisure activities on offer here amidst the gentle and unspoiled Alpine landscape.

-Business opening hours& for tourist offices, hotels, restaurants, sports facilities and businesses vary depending on the season.
+Business opening hours for tourist offices, hotels, restaurants, sports facilities and businesses vary depending on the season.
 The summer high season runs from the start of July to mid-September.
 The winter high season runs from the end of December to the start of January and mid- to the end of February.
-Please consult Service & Shopping for more information.
+Please consult the page Service & Shopping for more information.

 Gstaad: World-renowned, sophisticated traffic-free chalet village